 Forced SexJust because someone is married doesn’t mean he has all the rights to impose his wife for sex whenever he wants.
 There is something called “CONSENT”.
 Marriage is a bond and it doesn’t change the rule of consent.
 How can he love someone if he forces the counterpart for his momentary pleasure?

 Physical, Verbal and Mental threatHaving sex through verbal, emotional and mental threat is a rape.
-Threat of harming physically is another example.
-How can one expect a consensual sex if he thinks of harming his partner?
+The threat of harming physically is another example.
+How can one expect consensual sex if he thinks of harming his partner?
 And aren’t women compelled to obey their husbands rather than being hurt?

-Manipulative SexAccusing wife of not being an ideal wife, emotional blackmailing, threatening to have sex with outsiders if she doesn’t obey him, blaming her for not being good in bed, threatening to abandon family and kids if she doesn’t comply with his demands for sex etc. are some of the pertaining issues that fall under this category.
+Manipulative SexAccusing wife of not being an ideal wife, emotional blackmailing, threatening to have sex with outsiders if she doesn’t obey him, blaming her for not being good in bed, threatening to abandon family and kids if she doesn’t comply with his demands for sex, etc. are some of the pertaining issues that fall under this category.

-Control over all the family matters and then compelling wife to have sex.
+Sex when the wife is asleep, intoxicated or unconscious.Control over all the family matters and then compelling wife to have sex.
 Taking control over all the possessions and not letting wife any of them means the wife is a prisoner in her own home.
 So she is compelled to offer whatever her husband asks for.
 Sex is no exception.

 In the end!

-As a wife, how would it feel to have a rapist husband?
+Sex is all about CONSENT.
+And consent means MUTUAL UNDERSTANDING not a one sided decision.As a wife, how would it feel to have a rapist husband?
 Getting raped time and again!
-Devilish attitude from her own life partner.
-Real man doesn’t aspire to become one, does he?
+The devilish attitude from her own life partner.
+A real man doesn’t aspire to become one, does he?